-As with any addiction, an addiction to benzodiazepines can have extremely damaging effects on your physical and mental health and many other aspects of your life.
+An addiction to benzodiazepines can have extremely damaging effects on your physical and mental health and many other aspects of your life.
 Fortunately, however, in recent years the medical understanding of the condition has grown significantly more sophisticated, and there are now numerous treatment options available across the UK for anyone suffering from a benzodiazepine addiction.

 When to seek medical care

 Regardless of whether or not you feel able to ask for help, it is vital that you report any negative health consequences of your benzodiazepine consumption before they worsen and place your greater risk.
-If you experience any of the negative symptoms listed above, contact your GP as soon as possible; if experiencing more serious symptoms, call the emergency services immediately.

 Exams and tests